-We belive the international mobility of students, researchers and staff, as well as the growing internationalisation, have a strong impact on quality.
+We believe the international mobility of students, researchers and staff, as well as the growing internationalisation, have a strong impact on quality.

-Our goal is to be a centre of knowledge, expertise and learning, bring talented people into innovative environments, act as the centre of a knowledge network.
+Our goal is to be a center of knowledge, expertise and learning, bring talented people into innovative environments, act as the center of a knowledge network.